 She was invited to Koreatown by the Wilshire Center Business Improvement District, whose operations director is Michael P. Russell, a WC-K Neighborhood Council Board Member & co-chair of the LAPD Olympic Division C-PAB.

 After finagling support from Pacific and Hollywood Divisions of the LAPD, her franchise in Koreatown has been promoted by Olympic Division’s Heidi Stoecklein, Gordon Helper and Joseph Pelayo.
 Gordon Helper has been sued by Hany Gerges, Konstantina Zarkas, and at least one other plaintiff.
-Joseph Pelayo has been sued by Vincent Pangaliwangan.
+Joseph Pelayo has been sued by Vincent Pagkaliwangan.

 - – -